michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0043.md

 - v: play dice
 - v: cut into cubes
 ### Family
-dice: diced, dicer, dices, dicing+;dicer: dicers
+- dice: diced, dicer, dices, dicing+
+- dicer: dicers
 ### Examples
 - There will continue to be speculation about Elway rolling the dice on another seasoned star, the way he did so successfully with Peyton Manning.
 - The LZ project – which is halfway through construction – should be science’s last throw of the dice, they say.